Selling a home is more than throwing a sign in the yard, uploading some pictures, and eating popcorn while you wait for a bite.

 As the parents of three girls, we get to experience a whole buffet of human behavior.
 Sometimes, they just don’t seem to make sense.
 But, in reality, there is a reason for everything they do, whether we understand it or not.

-A person can’t be wearing a blue shirt and NOT wearing a blue shirt, at the same time – even if they say they are.
-Further, there’s a perfectly rational explanation for why someone would say they are, so saying something illogical isn’t being illogical.
+A person can’t be wearing a shirt and NOT wearing a shirt, at the same time – even if they say they are.
+Further, there’s a perfectly rational explanation for why someone would say they are, so saying something illogical isn’t actually being illogical.
 Human beings always have a reason for what they do and say, whether they know it or not.
 Because of this, they can be understood.

 This is important to us as marketers of your home and we built our approach based on this premise.
 Human beings can be understood and their actions are, somewhat, predictable.
 With this understanding we can craft stories, both visually and with the written word, to create an emotional connection between buyers and your home.